 This experience with Feed My Starving Children gave me insight into how small marketing teams, like yours, can get more done with limited resources and take on (and beat!) companies that are four, five, or six times your size.

-In this episode of the Small Marketing Team podcast, I walk through 5 micro-systems that you can begin implementing this week to help you move from slow linear processes to a well-oiled machine.
+In this episode of the Pipeline Ops podcast, I walk through 5 micro-systems that you can begin implementing this week to help you move from slow linear processes to a well-oiled machine.